geobox-infrastructure/gbi-client/docs/dev/source/appdata.rst

 Appdata Folder
 ==============

-The GBI-Client use the appdata folder from the operating system to save the application data.
+The GeoBox-Client use the appdata folder from the operating system to save the application data.
 In this directory the application creates a ``GeoBox`` folder including folders for the logs, the import- and export-data and the CouchDB.

 Locations
 ---------